 This is easy to say but luckily even easier to do.
 Here’s how.

 What makes Orange and Teal in particular so popular?

 Why isn’t there another set of complementary colours, like red and green, or yellow and red, that would get just as much attention?

-There are a few reasons why orange and teal combination works better than other combinations of complementary colours.
+There are a four reasons why orange and teal combination works better than other combinations of complementary colours.

 #1 Colour Theory

 Complementary colours are pairs of colours which, when combined or mixed, cancel each other out by producing a grayscale – black and white.